 Why Choose the Political Science Minor?

 Students in this minor learn how the American political system works from the local through the national levels of government, and how our political decision making process differs from other countries.
 Current public policy issues such as social security reform, health care legislation, and campaign finance regulations are analyzed.
 Students also learn how public opinion generated through the media, interest groups, political parties, and elections affects government.
-This minor complements majors that involve participation in public affairs, such as communication, criminal justice, education, law, public relations, and social work.
+This minor complements majors that involve participation in public affairs, such as communication, criminal justice, education, law, public relations, and social welfare.

 An academic minor may only be awarded upon completion of a baccalaureate degree at Ferris State.
 This minor requires a minimum of 18 credits with a minimum 2.0 grade average in these courses.

 Also, 50 percent of the credits for a minor must be taught by Ferris State University.

 ADVISOR: Dr. Richard Griffin

 Big Rapids, MI 49307